Dr. Michael Horton of Westminster Seminary

 identification with Christ (1 Pe.
 3:18-21).

-Michael Horton Westminister SeminaryPower Religion is subtitled The Selling Out of the Evangelical Church.
+Michael Horton Westminster SeminaryPower Religion is subtitled The Selling Out of the Evangelical Church.
 We think it is Horton who has sold out.
 Again, the big names are not targeted.
 Instead, some of them are the authors of the book's individual chapters!
 (Others have apparently been deemed untouchable by the book's neo-evangelical publisher, The Moody Bible Institute's Moody Press.)
 Called on by Mike Horton to author chapters in Power Religion are ecumenical, neo-evangelical, Catholic-sympathizers Charles Colson and J.I.
 Packer (both of whom signed the ECT document -- see section below on "The Roman Catholic connection"); pop-psychologizer R.C.
 Sproul; psychological integrationists Don Matzat, David Powlison, and Ed Welch; and some lesser known names affiliated with the neo-evangelical, psychologized Trinity International University/Evangelical Free Church of America (Don Carson, Bill Hull, and Tom Nettles).
+Horton works at Westminster West Seminary.
 The book purports to be a critique of Christian activism ("Power Politics"), the signs and wonders movement ("Power Evangelism"), the church growth movement ("Power Growth"), psychology ("Power Within"), and personality cults ("Power Preachers").
 Yet Horton claims that we can still learn something from the purveyors of these heresies!
-Michael Horton teaches a false sacramental gospel, he has exhibited a fondness for the psychological gospel and those who teach it, and he supports ecumenical efforts with Rome.
+Michael Horton teaches the false sacramental gospel, he has exhibited a fondness for the psychological gospel and those who teach it, and he supports ecumenical efforts with Rome.
 Horton and the various ACE ministries should be avoided.

 Read more at link: http://www.rapidnet.com/~jbeard/bdm/exposes/Horton/general.htm